huggingface/blog/series-c.md

 ⚠️ But there’s still a huge amount of work left to do.

-At Hugging Face, we know that Machine Learning has some important limitations and challenges that need to be tackled now like biases, PII, and energy consumption.
+At Hugging Face, we know that Machine Learning has some important limitations and challenges that need to be tackled now like biases, privacy, and energy consumption.
 With openness, transparency & collaboration, we can foster responsible & inclusive progress, understanding & accountability to mitigate these challenges.

 Thanks to the new funding, we’ll be doubling down on research, open-source, products and responsible democratization of AI.